nolanhergert/EasyLED/src/README.md

      that prevents length from getting updated
      * Maybe can just use eeprom rotate, don't need the full flashee script.
   * Select preferred colors and have them expressed in patterns?
+  * Show estimated power usage, ideally "how long battery will last".
+Need to input battery size.
-  * Optionally encase in resin for weatherproofing.
+  * DONE!
+Optionally encase in resin for weatherproofing.
 Maybe have longer usb cable?
-    * Coat pin ends with hot glue until ready to use?
+    * DONE!
+Coat pin ends with hot glue until ready to use?
-    * Can hold down cables to board with hot glue
-    * How to make mold that is reusable
+    * DONE!
+How to make mold that is reusable
   * Wifi turns off after N (60?) seconds if unused for security?
 If you have

 Somehow wled.me works on android?